Sus (genus): Environmental damage

 Domestic pigs that have escaped from urban areas or were allowed to forage in the wild, and in some cases wild boars which were introduced as prey for hunting, have given rise to large populations of feral pigs in North and South America, Australia, New Zealand, Hawaii, and other areas where pigs are not native.
 Accidental or deliberate releases of pigs into countries or environments where they are an alien species have caused extensive environmental change.
 Their omnivorous diet, aggressive behaviour, and their feeding method of rooting in the ground all combine to severely alter ecosystems unused to pigs.
 Pigs will even eat small animals and destroy nests of ground nesting birds.
 The Invasive Species Specialist Group lists feral pigs on the list of the world's 100 worst invasive species and says:

 Health problems

 Because of their biological similarities, pigs can harbour a range of parasites and diseases that can be transmitted to humans.
 Examples of such zoonoses include trichinosis, Taenia solium, cysticercosis, and brucellosis.
 Pigs also host large concentrations of parasitic ascarid worms in their digestive tracts.

 Some strains of influenza are endemic in pigs, the most significant of which are H1N1, H1N2, and H3N2, the first of which has caused several outbreaks among humans, including the Spanish flu, 1977 Russian flu pandemic, and the 2009 swine flu pandemic.
-Pigs also can acquire human influenza.